5/15/2025

 Operator

 Thank you for standing by, ladies and gentlemen, and welcome to the Starbuck Carriers Conference call on the first quarter 2025 financial results.
-We have with us today Mr. Petros Papas, Chief Executive Officer, Mr. Hamish Norton, President, Mr. Sima Spiro, and Mr. Christos Bigleres, Co-Chief Executive Officers, Mr. Nikos Raskos, Chief Operating Officer, and Ms. Charles Pakapunaki, Chief Strategy Officer of the company.
+We have with us today Mr. Petros Papas, Chief Executive Officer, Mr. Hamish Norton, President, Mr. Simos Spiro, and Mr. Christos Begleris, Co-Chief Executive Officers, Mr. Nikos Reskos, Chief Operating Officer, and Ms. Charles Plakopanaki, Chief Strategy Officer of the company.
 At this time, all participants are on a listen-only mode.
-There will be a presentation followed by a question and answer session.
-At which time, if you wish to ask a question, please press star on your telephone keypad, followed by, I'm sorry, star one on your telephone keypad, and wait for your name to be announced.
+There will be a presentation followed by a question and answer session, at which time, if you wish to ask a question, please press star on your telephone keypad followed by, I'm sorry, star one on your telephone keypad and wait for your name to be announced.
 I must advise you that this conference is being recorded today.
-We'll now pass the floor over to your speaker for today, Mr. Spiro.
+We'll now pass the floor over to one of your speakers for today, Mr. Spiro.
 Thank you, sir.
 Please go ahead.

 speaker